Low Traffic Neighbourhood: Traffic

+A 2023 Department for Transport review found that LTNs were "effective in achieving outcomes of reducing traffic volumes within their zones while adverse impacts on boundary roads appear to be limited".

+Other outcomes

 Pollution and health

 A 2022 study studied three LTNs in Islington Borough between July 2019 and February 2021.
-It found that LTNs had reducced NO2 by 5.7% on internal sites, and by 8.9% on boundary sites.
+It found that LTNs had reduced the level of nitrogen dioxide by 5.7% on internal sites, and by 8.9% on boundary sites.

+The introduction of LTNs has also been associated with improved air quality, contributing to public health benefits by reducing pollutants such as nitrogen dioxide.

+Injury rates

+Two LTNs were introduced in London between 2015 and 2019, after extensive consultation and with significant engineering improvements.
+Within the LTN areas, the numbers of injuries, and the risk of injury per trip, reduced by about 70% for walkers, cyclists, and car occupants.
+There was no change in injuries on LTN boundary roads.

+Some 72 LTNs in London were introduced in 2020, more hastily and with relatively few engineering measures.
+These halved injury rates (especially pedestrian injuries) on roads within the LTN zones; again, no change was found on boundary roads.

+In June 2025 a research study found that LTNs in London were associated with significant reductions in road injuries and deaths within their boundaries.
+The study compared over a decade of road casualty statistics from 113 London LTNs and found a 35% reduction in all injuries, with a 37% reduction in deaths and serious injuries.
+This equated to over 600 prevented road injuries, including 100 involving death or serious injury.
+The study also found no observable change in casualties on roads immediately outside the LTNs.

-Crime and safety
+Crime and social safety

 The introduction of LTNs leads to a decrease in total street crime, increasing with duration since implementation, and with no displacement to other areas.
 After 3 years of implementation, a study found an 18% decrease in street crime in LTN areas.
 A larger reduction was found for violent crimes and sexual assaults.
 Only a single subcategory for crime saw an increase – bicycle theft.

-Evidence suggests that LTNs lead to a three-fold reduction in injuries within LTN areas.
-Meanwhile, no evidence suggests that injury numbers change on boundary roads.

-In Tower Hamlets Lutfur Rahman was urged by the Metropolitan Police not to dismantle a Low-Traffic Neighbourhood in Bethnal Green, reflecting concerns that removing it would lead to an increase in crime.
+In Tower Hamlets Lutfur Rahman was urged by the Metropolitan Police not to dismantle a Low Traffic Neighbourhood in Bethnal Green, reflecting concerns that removing it would lead to an increase in crime.